 Visa fees for other EU nationals visiting Egypt vary according to country, but most follow the same fees that apply to UK and Australian nationals.

 Single- and multiple-entry visas are valid for six months from the date of issue for a maximum stay of 60 days and 90 days respectively.
 Extensions are available from the Ministry of Foreign Affairs in Egypt.

 Those continuing their journey to a third country within 24 hours and remaining in the airport do not need a visa, providing they hold confirmed onward tickets.

 You can obtain tourist visas from the Egyptian consulate in your country of residence or from the airports in Cairo, Luxor, Sharm El Sheikh and Hurghada, and the port at Alexandria.

 Applications made in person require two days and postal applications normally take about five days.
 For certain nationalities, applications can take up to six weeks if they need to be referred to the authorities in Egypt.

 Children under 16 travelling without an adult must carry a letter from their parent or legal guardian.

-You must declare video cameras on arrival and they must be in your possession when you leave.
 You cannot bring more than E£5,000 or its equivalent into the country on arrival.